Jamalam360/Jamalam360.github.io/index.md

 	A mod I made for the YouTuber SocksFor1 that adds loads of new enchantments
 	![withers.png]({{site.baseurl}}/img/withers.png)
 - EntityScaling:
 	A mod I made for the YouTuber RedFox that scales entities down when you hit them, or up when they heal
 - Workshop:
 	A WIP Vanilla+ tech mod created in collaboration with 2 other modders
-- Loads of other smaller mods not worth mentioning here I've also created lots more random, non MineCraft related projects like Discord bots.
+- Loads of other smaller mods not worth mentioning here I've also created lots more random, non MineCraft related projects like Discord bots, the most notable of which is [Pinguino](https://github.com/JamCoreDiscord/Pinguino)

 If you want to reach out to me about commissioning a mod, please speak directly to me on discord @jamalam#0001.